 This report was developed and produced by the Morgan Stanley Institute for Sustainable Investing in collaboration with BSR.
 It was written in partnership by the Morgan Stanley Institute for Sustainable Investing, Edward Cameron, Emilie Prattico, David Korngold, David Wei and Gareth Scheerder.
-It is informed by an earlier work published by BSR with support from the International Development Research Center (IDRC), titled "Resilient Business, Resilient World: A research framework for private-sector leadership on climate adaptation."
+It is informed by an earlier work published by BSR, "Resilient Business, Resilient World: A research framework for private-sector leadership on climate adaptation."